 OUR GLOBAL PRESENCE

 Emirates began flying to the EU in 1987 and has grown in a progressive manner, in line with demand, to both major and secondary cities across Europe.
-We fly over 540 wide-body passenger flights and 50 all-cargo flights to and from the EU every week, and currently fly to 20 of the 28 Member States: Austria, Belgium, Croatia, Cyprus, Czech Republic, Denmark, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg (freighter only), Malta, Netherlands, Poland, Portugal, Spain, Sweden and the UK.
+We fly to 18 of the 27 Member States: Austria, Belgium, Croatia, Cyprus, Czech Republic, Denmark, France, Germany, Greece, Hungary, Ireland, Italy, Malta, Netherlands, Poland, Portugal, Spain, and Sweden.

 Read our PDF’s for more details on Emirates’ operations and footprint in individual EU Member States: